 A sure way to attract and retain quality faculty is to grow the number of endowed chairs and professorships in our college.
 We are surrounded by exemplary men and women who have strong research and teaching credentials, are well established in their fields, have strong records of published research and continually reinvent what and how they teach as they challenge and nurture students.
 The ability to hire competitively and reward high-achieving faculty is critical.
 By supporting faculty, you invest in excellence for our college and support world-changing research and discovery.

-The College of Human Ecology has had many triumphs recently.
+The College of Health and Human Sciences has had many triumphs recently.
 We dedicated a privately-funded $5 million LEED Gold-certified addition to Justin Hall.
 We added space for faculty, graduate and undergraduate research in physical activity and nutrition.
 We acquired and renamed Mary and Carl Ice Hall for research and educational opportunities in K-State’s Research Park.
 Many of you helped make these changes possible, and for that we are grateful.
 As we look to reinvigorate and upgrade the original portion of Justin Hall, we recognize many enhancements are needed to bring this circa-1960 structure in line with our research and learning needs.
 Together we can create the ideal environment essential for one of the leading colleges of human ecology in the nation.

 Excellence funds provide deans and administrators with flexible resources to meet areas of greatest need as well as emerging opportunities.
 Excellence funds may support specific needs in curriculum areas, lectures, symposia, and student and faculty travel for professional and personal development.
 These funds are critical to supporting the college’s national reputation as a leader engaged in significant social, health, economic and environmental issues.